Frequently asked questions

 Find a member of the Library’s staff in our staff directory.

-Library administration is comprised of the University Library Cabinet, Library Roundtable, subject and functional councils, and standing committees of library staff.
+Library administration is comprises the University Library Cabinet, Library Roundtable, subject and functional councils, and standing committees of library staff.

 Want to use the Library?